 The UN Declaration on the Rights of Indigenous Peoples

 On September 13, 2007 the UN General Assembly adopted the United Nations Declaration on the Rights of Indigenous Peoples.
-This followed more than twenty years of discussion within the UN system.
-Indigenous representatives played a key role in the development of this Declaration.
+The adoption followed more than twenty years of discussion within the UN system.
+Indigenous peoples played a key role in the formulation of the Declaration.

 There are over 370 million indigenous people in Africa, the Americas, Asia, Europe and the Pacific.
-They are among the most impoverished, marginalized and frequently victimized people in the world.
+They are among the most impoverished, marginalised and frequently victimised people in the world.

 This universal human rights instrument is celebrated globally as a symbol of triumph and hope.
 While it is not legally binding on States, and does not, therefore, impose legal obligations on governments, the Declaration carries considerable moral force.
 Effective implementation of the Declaration would result in significant improvements in the global situation of indigenous peoples.

 The content of the Declaration on the rights of indigenous peoples

 The Declaration is a long and complex document with a preamble and 46 articles.

 The text recognises the wide range of basic human rights and fundamental freedoms of indigenous peoples.
 Among these are the right to unrestricted self-determination, an inalienable collective right to the ownership, use and control of lands, territories and other natural resources, their rights in terms of maintaining and developing their own political, religious, cultural and educational institutions along with the protection of their cultural and intellectual property.